 Still, she was surprised when her brother died and recalled seeing him in good spirits and clean from alcohol only a week earlier.

-Until a September phone interview with The Standard, Phelps’ uncle Clark Phelps said he thought that Jake had died from a bad heart or a stroke.
+Until a September phone interview with The Standard, Phelps’ uncle Clark Phelps said he thought Jake died from a bad heart or a stroke.

 “He was in a lot of pain, and I assumed he took pain pills, but I didn’t know,” Clark said.
 “He was discreet about everything, and he didn’t have anything to hide 'cause I didn’t judge.”